jinghua000/client-adapter/README.md

 ## Introduction

-In order to unify data format to transfer to client.
+For unify data formats to transfer to clients.

 ## Install